mafazsyed/integrated_aircraft_navigation_system/README.md

-# integrated_aircraft_navigation_system
+# Integrated Navigation System for Aircraft
-Integrated navigation system for aircraft; incorporates IMUs, GPS, and air-data sensors with EKF for state estimation, noise reduction, and fault detection.
+Incorporates IMUs, GPS, and air-data sensors with EKF for state estimation, noise reduction, and fault detection.